dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

    }
    ```

-4. Add the methods to run when the view is loaded.
+3. Add the result receiver to the `CaptureVisionRouter`.

    <div class="sample-code-prefix"></div>
    >- Objective-C